-Motorcoach groups, of 10 or more will be greeted by a member of our museum staff and invited to a special viewing of our half-hour Academy Award®-nominated orientation film, A Place in the Land.
-If it’s more convenient, we’ll be happy to send you a complimentary copy of the DVD in advance, to screen on the coach en route.
-Our dairy bar features delicious Vermont-made ice cream, snacks, and a farm picnic, featuring our own Billings Farm Cheddar Cheese.
+Motorcoach groups, of 10 or more, will be greeted by a member of our museum staff and invited to a viewing of our half-hour Academy Award®-nominated orientation film, A Place in the Land.
+If that’s not in your allotted time, we’ll be happy to send you a complimentary copy of the DVD in advance, to screen on the coach en route.
+Our dairy bar features delicious Vermont-made ice cream, snacks, drinks and our own Billings Farm Cheddar Cheese.

 The visitor center, livestock barns, and farm life exhibits are fully accessible.
 The 1890 Farm Manager’s House is partially accessible; some individuals may need assistance up the soft surface walkway and ramp; interior doors are 30″ wide.
 Restrooms are fully accessible.
 Wheelchairs are available upon request.